[GER] open space / freedom collectives

 As a non-profit organisation we work with diverse communities to develop architectural prototypes, events, workshops and exhibitions.
-We act to encourage knowledge sharing and our members network spans some of the world’s most politically isolated regions.
+We act to encourage knowledge sharing and women's empowerment in the construction industry and our members network spans some of the world’s most politically isolated regions.

 Freiraum Kollektive was formed in Bangladesh during 2014 to initiate Capturing the City (Dhaka), a discussion that was widely attended by planners, activists, architects, educators, students and members of the public.

 Hannah Wood is an architect and writer based in Copenhagen, Denmark.
 When not working with Freiraum Kollektive Hannah runs her own architecture studio which focuses on domestic projects.
 Her monthly column for Archinect explores developments in architecture within wider cultural and political discussions.
 She completed her MA Architecture at the Royal Danish Academy of Fine Arts in 2016 and her BA Architecture at the University of Sheffield in 2012.